Brucephalus/Textbooks/Prosocial.md

 The men who last in fitness—the ones with lifelong results—aren’t chasing variety for its own sake.
 They’ve learned that progress isn’t glamorous.
 It’s _repetitive_.
 It’s showing up to squat on the same days, logging food the same way, sleeping like it’s non-negotiable.
 The bar doesn’t care if you’re bored.
 And neither does your body.
 What works is what you _stick to_.

 You don’t need complexity.
 You need _commitment_.
 Make it simple enough that you never skip it.
 Make it consistent enough that it becomes part of who you are.
 That’s how fitness stops being something you do—and starts becoming _something you are_.

-Expansion of Topic **7.3.4.3 Turn Setbacks Into Reps** results in meaningful, non-speculative substance and is within scope.

 ##### 7.3.4.3 Turn Setbacks Into Reps